vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 The first few steps of the flow are just basic cleanup.
 The last two steps are the interesting ones, where we parse the file names for the date and title.

+#### Get the title

-In the *Update column* step, we extract the month from the file name, e.g. the file `2025-05-MyAnnouncement.pdf` can be extracted to the month `2025-05`, so it can be used later to be displayed.
+In the *Update column* step, we get the title from the file name and put it in the `Name` column.
+For example, we get `My Announcement` from the  `2025-05-MyAnnouncement.pdf` file.
+We do this by removing the date and underscores from the file name:

 ![image](/assets/2025-11-27/peakboard-update-column-extract-month.png)

-So the month metadata and other rubbish like `_` are also removed from the file name, generating a nice human-readable file name as shown in the screenshot.
+This results in nice, human-readable titles:

 ![image](/assets/2025-11-27/peakboard-human-readable-file-names.png)

+#### Category-specific data flows

 Below the first data flow we add additional data flows for each of our categories.
 The screenshots show how only the lunch-related files are filtered and sorted in the lunch file-related data flow.